zalando/restful-api-guidelines/headers/CommonHeaders.md

 Content-Location: /products/123/images?format=raw
 ```

+## {{ book.must }} Use Location Header instead of Content-Location Header

-As the correct interpretation of Content-Location with respect to semantics and cache results is difficult, we advise to not make use of Content-Location at all.
-It is sufficient to direct the clients to the resource location by the Location header instead.
+As the correct usage of Content-Location with respect to semantics and caching is difficult, we strongly *discourage* the use of Content-Location.
+In most cases it is sufficient to direct the clients to the resource location by using the Location header instead.

 More details in RFC 7231 [7.1.2 Location](https://tools.ietf.org/html/rfc7231#section-7.1.2), [3.1.4.2 Content-Location](https://tools.ietf.org/html/rfc7231#section-3.1.4.2)

 ## {{ book.could }} Use the Prefer header to indicate processing preferences